rubrikinc/terraform-provider-polaris/docs/guides/upgrade_guide_v1.3.0.md

 ```shell
 % terraform plan
 ```
-If you get an error or an unwanted diff, please see the _Significant Changes and New Features_ below for additional instructions.
+If you get an error or an unwanted diff, please see the _Significant Changes_ and _New Features_ sections below for additional instructions.
 Otherwise, proceed by running:
 ```shell
 % terraform apply -refresh-only